GOVERNANCE

 Section 7.
 Membership List

-The Membership Coordinator shall maintain a list of all members specifying the class of membership, the member's name, address and voting eligibility.
+The Membership Coordinator of the Corporation shall maintain a list of all members specifying the class of membership (Active, Honorary, Nonresident), the member's name, the member's address and whether the member is eligible to vote.

 Article III